 Sometimes, the big question isn’t about the cost of a single repair but whether it’s time to invest in a new generator altogether.
 A well-maintained generator can last a long time, typically between 10,000 and 30,000 hours of operation.
 If your generator is well within this lifespan and needs a reasonable repair, fixing it is usually the right call.
 However, if your unit has already put in over 30,000 hours and is facing a major, costly repair, it might be more economical in the long run to consider a new residential standby generator installation.
 Think of it as a long-term investment in your home’s security and comfort.

-How to Choose the Right Generator Repair Company
+How to Choose the Right Generator Repair in Merion Station

 When your generator needs attention, you want to call someone you can trust to get the job done right.
 The last thing you need is a quick fix that fails during the next power outage.
 Finding a reliable repair company isn’t just about fixing a machine; it’s about ensuring your home and family are protected when you need it most.
 So, how do you sort through the options and find a team that’s truly qualified?